Understanding Council Tax

 If you have overpaid your Council Tax, any credit from the overpayment will be offset against any outstanding balance, and the remaining money will be refunded to you.

-Further information is available from the Valuation Office.
+Further information is available from the Valuation Office Agency.

-The local Valuation Office that covers the Harborough District is Council Tax East, who can be contacted by visiting their website
+The local Valuation Office that covers the Harborough District is Council Tax East.

 Who must pay Council Tax